-The Project is located in the Extremadura region of Spain, this district is a rural area with a strong history and understanding of mining.
-Originally the project area was worked for tin in the early 20th century, more recently Lithium was discovered and an extensive development program was undertaken by the Spanish mining company, Tolsa.
+The Extremadura region is a rural area with a strong history and understanding of mining.
+Originally the project area was worked for tin in the early 20th century, more recently Lithium was discovered and an extensive development program was undertaken by the Spanish mining company, Tolsa S.A.
 The deposit enjoys numerous benefits such as adjoining power and gas pipeline infrastructure in addition to the plentiful availability of acid and limestone.

 A feasibility study completed in 1991 defined an open pit mining operation and a process flow sheet which produced lithium carbonate.
 The deposit is unique due to its extensive strike, width and surface outcrop that make it highly amenable to bulk, open-pit style mining methods.
 Lithium mineralisation extends from surface to in excess of 300m vertically and in excess of 500m along strike.

 Tolsa’s work on the deposit, between 1985 and 1991, included a comprehensive drilling program and wide ranging, detailed metallurgical work to produce a feasibility study that included a process flowsheet that could produce saleable lithium carbonate with good recoveries.
 Plymouth has purchased the historical data and reports produced by Tolsa.
-Plymouth is buiding on this knowledge base to fast track the development of the deposit.
+Plymouth is building on this knowledge base to fast track the development of the deposit.

-Preferred process routes to obtain Lithium Carbonate shortlisted Potassium Sulphate and Sulphuric acid pathways with both delivering strong recoveries of lithium as 99.5% lithium carbonate.
+- Preferred process routes to obtain Lithium Carbonate shortlisted Potassium Sulphate and Sulphuric acid pathways with both delivering strong recoveries of lithium as 99.5% lithium carbonate.

-Figure 4: Simplified Acid process flowsheet
+Simplified process flowsheet